xan105/Mini-Launcher/README.md

   + `warn(any)`
   + `error(any)`

 Convenience methods to print value or array with timestamp and log level.
+Values are colored depending on their type.

 ### `Array: SetFuncs`